scchess/Qualimap/doc/tools.rst

 :guilabel:`BAM file`
   Path to the BAM alignment file.
 :guilabel:`Annotation file`
-  Path to the GTF file containing regions of interest.
+  Path to the GTF or BED file containing regions of interest.

 :guilabel:`Protocol`